RuaaThamer/Mditerm-Project-CST8911-Group6/Infrastructure/setup.md

 ⚠️ **Security Notice**
 For security reasons, the database password is **not stored in this repository**.
-The password will be shared privately with team members.
+The password shared privately with team members.

 ---